 The Flyer is 21 feet, 1 inch (6.426 meters) long with a wingspan of 40 feet, 4 inches (12.293 meters) and overall height of 9 feet, 3 inches (2.819 meters).
 The wings have an angle of incidence of 3° 25′.
 A built-in curvature of the wings creates a continuously-varying anhedral.
 (The wingtips are 10 inches (25.4 centimeters) lower than at the centerline.)
 The vertical gap between the upper and lower wings is 6 feet, 2 inches (1.880 meters).
 There is no sweep or stagger.
 The total wing area is 510 square feet (47.38 square meters).
 The Flyer weighs 605 pounds (274.4 kilograms), empty.

 The Flyer was powered by a single water-cooled, normally-aspirated, 201.06-cubic-inch-displacement (3.30 liter) 4-cylinder inline overhead valve gasoline engine, which produced 12 horsepower at 1,025 r.p.m.
 The engine was built by the Wright’s mechanic, Charlie Taylor.
-(Taylor would soon become the very first passenger to fly aboard an airplane.)
 The engine has a cast aluminum alloy crankcase with cast iron cylinders.
 Fuel is supplied from a gravity-feed tank mounted under the leading edge of the upper wing.
 Total fuel capacity is 22 fluid ounces (0.65 liters).

 Using chains, sprockets, and drive shafts, the engine turns two fixed-pitch wooden propellers in opposite directions at 350 r.p.m.
 They turn outboard at the top of their arcs.
 The propellers have a diameter of 8 feet, 6 inches (2.591 meters) and are positioned at the trailing edges of the wings in a pusher configuration.